CKM_AES_GMAC

 If the HSM is not in FIPS mode, you must specify an IV.
 Random IV is supported and recommended for GCM and GMAC.
 If you are not using random IV, then the most efficient IV value length is 12 bytes; any other size reduces performance and requires more work (per NIST SP-800-38D).

-The internal IV is a randomly generated 16-byte IV.
+Prior to HSM firmware version 7.9.3, the internal IV is a randomly generated 16-byte IV.

 Performance